arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 ## Using indentation to structure code

-Code indentation is available in all major languages, but python (and scala, F#, haskell, ...) relies on indentation to define logical structure.
+Code indentation is available in all major languages, but python (and scala 3, F#, nim, haskell, ...) relies on indentation to define logical structure.

 And that works very well.
 Let's see how we can re-interpret the python code the way we did with yaml